 In the event that I am incapacitated or die, it will be necessary for another therapist to take possession of your file and records.
 By signing this form you consent to allow another licensed mental health professional whom I designate to take possession of your file and records, provide you with copies upon request, or to deliver them to a therapist of your choice.

 Disclosing Information to Family Members, Relatives, or Close Friends

-By signing this document you agree to allow me, if you are incapacitated, in an emergency situation, or are not available, to contact a family member, a relative, a close friend or any other person you identify, and disclose your personal health information that directly relates to that person’s involvement in your healthcare.
-This information will be disclosed as necessary only if I determine that it is your best interest based on my professional judgment.
+By signing this document you agree to allow me, if you are incapacitated, in an emergency situation or are not available, to contact a family member, a relative, a close friend, or any other person you identify, and disclose your personal health information that directly relates to that person’s involvement in your healthcare.
+This information will be disclosed as necessary only if I determine that it is in your best interest based on my professional judgment.

 Email, Texting, and Electronic Communications

 I do not like to use e-mail, texting, or electronic communications unless we both agree that is appropriate.
 If you decide you want do not want to utilize any form of electronic communication, please let me know.
 By contacting me via email, text, or other electronic communications you acknowledge that there are confidentiality risks inherent in such communications if they are unencrypted and you agree to accept those risks.
 Please note that due to COVID19 and me conducting all sessions via telehealth, it may be difficult or impossible to hold sessions without some electronic communication.
 If this is an issue for you, we can discuss referral options to an alternate provider who may provide in-person sessions at this time.